Scarborough, Queensland: History

 Land sub-division occurred when Scarborough was part of Humpy Bong, Redcliffe.
 In August 1878 land in the new marine township of Scarborough went to auction, postponed some months until completion of the Scarborough Hotel, in order that perspective purchasers could obtain accommodation in the township while examining the allotments.
-Advertisements described the beach as "unsurpassed in Australia, having splendid stretches of pure hard sand, perfectly innocent of mud or mangrove. .... a distinctive feature at this northern or Scarborough end should be recognised in the highly interesting chain of crescent-shaped bays, the waters of which wash the township cliffs, affording sheltered coves for boating purposes...”
+Advertisements described the beach as "unsurpassed in Australia, having splendid stretches of pure hard sand, perfectly innocent of mud or mangrove. .... a distinctive feature at this northern or Scarborough end should be recognised in the highly interesting chain of crescent-shaped bays, the waters of which wash the township cliffs, affording sheltered coves for boating purposes..."

 In 1882, the proprietors of the re-surveyed town of Scarborough offered for auction, with no reserve, the remaining 250 allotments, advertising in great detail the attractions of the area.
 These included the "abundance of schnapper, whiting, turtle, crabs, oysters, etc awaiting capture."
 In 1884, land from Queen's Beach "adjoins to and forms part of the property reserved for the Hon S.W.
 Griffith [Samuel Griffith] for the purpose of building a seaside residence" was advertised.
 In 1886, land from " late marine residence of Dr Hobbs"- his house standing on three of the 295 allotments - was offered for sale.
 Free steamer travel, departing from Howard Smith wharves was provided on the day, Easter Monday, 16 April 1886.

 In 1900–1901, allotments in the Moreton Bay Estate were advertised for sale.
 In the 1920s, further sales, with land north of the Redcliffe Jetty [1920], in the Walsh Estate [1927], and the Sea Breeze Estate [1929] occurred, with Silvesters, a house and land agent at Adelaide Street, Brisbane, arranging sales into the 1930s, producing an annotated map showing the location of vacant land and the asking prices.
 However, it was with the opening in 1935 of the Hornibrook Highway, linking the area north of Hay's Inlet to Brisbane, that lead to the rapid growth in this area.

-Scarborough State School opened on 9 March 1925.
+Scarborough State School opened on 9 March 1925 with 30 students.

-On Saturday 11 December 1937 a stump-capping ceremony took place for the Scarborough Methodist Church.
+On Saturday 11 December 1937, a stump-capping ceremony took place for the Scarborough Methodist Church.
 The new church building was relocated from Deagon where it had served as a Sunday school hall.
 It was officially opened on Sunday 9 January 1938 by Reverend J. A. Pratt.
 On 28 August 1948 the foundation stone for a new Scarborough Methodist Church was laid by Reverend Hubert Hedley Trigge, the master of Kings College at the University of Queensland, with the new church building being officially opening on 1 April 1950 by Trigge, with the former church building becoming the church hall.
 The church is now used by the Scarborough Samoan Seventh-Day Adventist Church.

 St Bernadette's Catholic Church opened at 28 Mein Street (27.2070°S 153.11245°E) in 1946.
 The architect was Frances Leo Cullen.
 The church was sold in 1998.